Noble Hill-Wheeler Memorial Center

 After restoration in 1989 the building now serves as a black cultural museum that features historical aspects of black culture in Bartow County, with the primary focus being on lifestyles dating back to the late 1800’s.

-2021 Labor Day Grab and Go Fish Fry
+Grab & Go Fish Fry

 Please call ahead to place your order for our 2023 Grab & Go Fish Fry on 5/29/2023 from 12pm to 4pm.